-TIA was the first national toy association to require all of its member toy companies to participate in the International Council of Toy Industries (ICTI) CARE Process (ICP) – a single, fair, thorough and consistent program that monitors toy factories’ compliance with ICTI’s Code of Business Practices and promotes fair labor treatment and employee health and safety throughout the supply chain, with a strong focus on China, Hong Kong and Macau, where 80% of the world’s toys are made.
+TIA was the first national toy association to require all of its member toy companies to participate in the ICTI CARE Process – a single, fair, thorough, and consistent program that monitors toy factories’ compliance with ICTI’s Code of Business Practices and promotes fair labor treatment and employee health and safety.
+ICTI CARE remains the program of choice for the U.S. toy industry.

-In a continuing effort to educate toy brands, licensors and retailers about its programs to assure a healthy, safe and fair workplace environment for toy and juvenile products factory employees, the International Council of Toy Industries (ICTI) Caring, Awareness, Responsible, Ethical (CARE) Process (ICP) will be conducting two FREE webinars for TIA members and non-member toy companies.
-See details about the webinars here.
+In a continuing effort to educate toy brands, licensors and retailers about its programs to assure a healthy, safe and fair workplace environment for toy and juvenile products factory employees, the ICTI CARE Process recently conducted a FREE webinar for TIA members and non-member toy companies.
+See details about the webinar here.

 For more information about the ICTI CARE Process, visit www.icti-care.org.
 Learn more about TIA members’ commitment to ICP.

 Toy Industry Association

 1200 G Street NW, Suite 200